pr3d4t0r/lucyfer/README.md

 ### Important

 The `lucyfer` image is a specialization of `jupyter/datascience-notebook` and runs on x86 processors.
-It supports Python, Julia, R, and SPARQL kernels.
+It supports Python, Julia, Kotlin, R, and SPARQL kernels.

 The `lucyfer-m` image is a specialization of `jupyter/scipy-notebook` and runs on ARM64 processors.
-It only supports Python and SPARQL kernels.
+It only supports Python, Kotlin, and SPARQL kernels.

 ---